rancher/backup-restore-operator/docs/creating-a-patch-release-branch.md

 Once the new branch is pushed to Rancher remote repo you should PR a backport to it.

 In general treat this the same way as a normal release branch for older release versions.
-Meaning we should only backport to these branches and never forward-port to from them to others.
+Meaning we should only backport to these branches and never forward-port from them to others.

 ### How do I release from a patch release branch?